Allen R. Bushnell

-Allen Ralph Bushnell (July 18, 1833 – March 29, 1909) was an American attorney, politician, and Democratic member of Congress from the U.S. state of Wisconsin.
-He was the first mayor of Lancaster, Wisconsin, and represented that area in the Wisconsin State Assembly in the 1872 session.
-He also served as a Union Army officer in the American Civil War with the famous Iron Brigade of the Army of the Potomac.
+Allen Ralph Bushnell (July 18, 1833 – March 29, 1909) was an American lawyer, politician, and Wisconsin pioneer.
+He served one term in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district for the 52nd Congress (1891-1893).
+Before his service in Congress, he was the first mayor of Lancaster, Wisconsin (1878), and served as U.S. attorney for the Western District of Wisconsin (1886-1890), appointed by President Grover Cleveland.

+Earlier, he served one term in the Wisconsin State Assembly (1872).
+In the 1860s, he served as district attorney of Grant County, Wisconsin, but took leave from those duties to serve as a Union Army officer in the American Civil War; in the war, he served with the famous Iron Brigade of the Army of the Potomac.

+Bushnell began his political career as a Republican, winning his elections as district attorney and member of the Assembly on the Republican ticket.
+He switched to the Democratic Party in the mid 1870s due to his disdain for the political machine running the Republican Party of Wisconsin.
+He was elected mayor and member of Congress on the Democratic ticket.

 Early life

 Born in Hartford, Ohio, Bushnell attended the public schools of Hartford, and attended Oberlin and Hiram colleges in Ohio and studied law.
 He moved to Grant County, Wisconsin, in 1854 and read law in the office of attorney Stephen O. Paine, in Platteville.
 He taught school to help with his expenses, and, in December 1857, he was admitted to the Wisconsin Bar at Lancaster, Wisconsin.
 He established his own legal practice in Platteville, which he maintained for the next four years.

 In 1860, he was elected district attorney of Grant County, taking office in January 1861.
 However, he served only a few months in the position; after the outbreak of the American Civil War, Bushnell resigned his office to volunteer for service with the Union Army.